top of page

 FROM PLANTATION TO CEMETERY

-Now the final resting spot for hundreds of souls, originally this land was part of the 600 acre Bonaventure Plantation.
+Originally, this land was part of the 600-acre Bonaventure Plantation.
+Now, it is the final resting spot for hundreds of souls.
 Built when Georgia was still a colony, Colonel John Mullryneby and his family lived at Bonaventure until it was repossessed from his son-in-law, Josiah Tattnall by the Georgia colony.
-Why you might ask?
+Why, you might ask?
 During the Revolutionary War, both Mullryneby and Tattnall were loyalists.
 Pledging their allegiance to England and King George.
 Which in turn led to their banishment from the colony.

-In 1782, all loyalist property in Georgia was auctioned off, including Bonaventure Plantation.
+In 1782, all loyalist property in Georgia, including Bonaventure Plantation, were auctioned off.
 Eventually, the Tattnalls would possess the plantation again.
-Until March 10, 1846, when Commodore Josiah Tattnall III sold the plantation and its family cemetery to Peter Wiltberger.
+Until March 10, 1846, Commodore Josiah Tattnall III owned the plantation and its family cemetery.
+Tattnall sold them to Peter Wiltberger.
 The Wiltberger family established Evergreen Cemetery here in 1868.
 They sold the land to the City of Savannah in 1907.
 Making the cemetery public and changing the name to Bonaventure Cemetery.

 Did You Know?
 Bonaventure derives from the Italian “buona fortuna” meaning Good Fortune.